How do you spend less on food?

-Through a lot of research and trial and error, these are the tips I’ve used to cut my food expenses in half!
+Through a lot of research and trial and error, these are the tips I’ve used to save on my grocery bill – to actually cut my grocery bill in half!

 1. Create an easy meal plan